icaropires/embedded-systems-home-automation-servers/README.md

 # Embedded Systems - Home Automation Servers

 The objective of this application is to control an simulated environment for home automation.
 It is a college project from the discipline of Fundamentals of Embedded Systems.
-The complete description is here [Project Description](https://gitlab.com/fse_fga/projetos/projeto-2).
+The complete description is here [project description](https://gitlab.com/fse_fga/projetos/projeto-2).

 ## Demonstration